yisuscc/RemoteControlKebbiServerSide/README.md

 * Make sure the Camera Service version is later than 2022/12/7.

 # `Important Statements`
+THis app is build on top of the  Camera streaming sample app made by Will Lin (nuwa robotics) Also Thanks to him for his help and inputs with the code .

 * FrameStreamingActivity
   - CameraSDK is applied here.
   - There are 5 major methods to show in this activity.